El Cazador de la Bruja

 El Cazador de la Bruja (エル・カザド, Eru Kazado) is an anime television series directed by Kōichi Mashimo and animated by Bee Train studio.
 It is a spiritual successor of Noir and Madlax and the final installment of Bee Train's "girls-with-guns" trilogy.
 The series was aired on TV Tokyo from April to September in 2007.
 A manga adaptation was serialized in the Champion RED Magazine beginning in March 2007, and the chapters were collected into one volume.

 The series was announced for North American release by Funimation on February 19, 2009.
 It was released in two complete season sets in early December 2009 and re-released as a complete set in March 2011.
 The series made its North American television debut on March 22, 2010, when it started airing on the Funimation Channel.

 Plot

-Take place in Texas, a fateful encounter between Ellis, a fugitive girl with amnesia, a troubled past, and supernatural powers, and Nadie, a feisty bounty hunter, leads to the two of them traveling south to Mexico together in search of the key to unlocking Ellis's past.
-The only clues they have are a mysterious stone given to Ellis by a fortune teller she was staying with, and Ellis' notion that she has to go south.
+Taking place in Latin America, a fateful encounter between Ellis, a fugitive girl with amnesia, a troubled past, and supernatural powers, and Nadie, a feisty bounty hunter, leads to the two of them traveling to Mexico together in search of the key to unlocking Ellis' past.
+The only clues they have are a mysterious stone given to Ellis by a fortune teller she was staying with, and Ellis' notion that she has to go south to an unknown location referred to only as Wiñay Marka.